South Carolina Child Endangerment Attorneys

 - Section 56-5-2945 (Felony driving under the influence), and the person has one or more passenger under the age of 16.

+Getting arrested or being charged with a crime does not mean that you are guilty and do not have any rights.
+It becomes the state’s burden to prove your guilt beyond a reasonable doubt in a court of law.
 Persons who have been charged with child endangerment should seek the advice of a attorney.
 A criminal attorney who handles these cases will know what options are available and what the best line of defense will be under the circumstances.
 If you have been accused of child endangerment, it’s important to understand your rights.
 Call the Strom Law Firm today for a free consultation to see how we can help you.